ai-dialogue-facilitator/discussion-template/README.md

 # discussion-template
-A public template for discussions, using the libraries and other templates.
+A public template for discussions, using the `discussion` and other libraries and templates.